mikekuo/nova-mkuo/README.md

 ## Out of scope of this exercise
 Here's a list of potential edge cases and potential improvements not addressed in this exercise (in no particular order):
 - Currently no catch if email and user_id in a request do not match the same user
-- May want tokens to have time expiration, especially if user account not accessed for a long span of time
 - Currently no parameter validation during user creation
 - When creating a user, API does not expose user values except for name and email
 - Currently, a User belongs to a Team.
 In practice, a User may have many Teams (has and belongs to many)